-The Ginsberg Center offers a limited number of vehicles for student organizations doing community engagement to request.
-While we do not offer vehicles for community-engaged courses, we have provided other options for instructors below.
-If you have any questions after reviewing this page, please contact us at ginsberginfo@umich.edu.
+The Ginsberg Center does not currently offer vehicles for student organizations, or for community-engaged courses, but we have provided other options for organization leaders and instructors below.
+If you have any questions after reviewing this page, please contact us at [email protected]

 Requesting Vehicles through the Ginsberg Center